 The key to a compelling core message is to make sure it’s written from the client’s perspective.

-This is an invitation for your visitors to complete some task on your website.
+This is an invitation for your visitors to complete a task on your website.
+Some examples include:

 - click on a link